ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 }
 ```

 `mintNativeCoin` takes an address and amount of native coins to be minted.
-The amount denotes the amount in minimum denomination of native coins (10^-18).
+The amount denotes the amount in minimum denomination of native coins (10^18).
 For example, if you want to mint 1 native coin (in AVAX), you need to pass 1 \* 10^18 as the amount.

 Note that this uses `IAllowList` interface directly, meaning that it uses the same `AllowList` interface functions like `readAllowList` and `setAdmin`, `setEnabled`, `setNone`.
 For more information see [AllowList Solidity interface](#allowlist-interface).

 #### Initial Configuration

-It's possible to enable this precompile with an initial configuration to activate it's effect on activation timestamp.
+It's possible to enable this precompile with an initial configuration to activate its effect on activation timestamp.
 This provides a way to enable the precompile without an admin address to mint native coins.
 With this, you can define a list of addresses that will receive an initial mint of the native coin when this precompile activates.
 This can be useful for networks that require a one-time mint without specifying any admin addresses.
 To use initial configuration, you need to specify a map of addresses with their corresponding mint amounts in `initialMint` field in your genesis or upgrade file:

 ```json
 {